patperry/old-r-frame/README.md

 ### Datasets

-The `dataset` type is like a `data.frame` but it allows arbitrary matrix-like columns, including sparse matrices and nested datasets.
+The `dataset` type is like a `data.frame` but it allows matrix-like columns, including sparse matrices and nested datasets.

 ```r